 Assists Program Director with the development and monitoring of Performance Improvement Plans for staff not consistently meeting agency standards.

 Other duties as assigned.

 Participates in the implementation of Thresholds emergency plans related to extreme weather or other emergency condition.

-Must, at a minimum, meet Office of Mental Health Rule 132 credential requirements for a Qualified Mental Health Professional (QMHP) including a Master’s degree in social work, counseling, psychology or closely related field.
+Must, at a minimum, meet Office of Mental Health rule 132 standards as a Mental Health Professional (MHP)

 Computer proficiency, including the ability to use email, navigate and enter notes into electronic medical records and working knowledge of pertinent software.